allevo/gathering/README.md

 The identifier of this metric is 'c'.

 ### Time metric
-This metric represents an ellapsed time for a process (i.e. http api call).
+This metric represents an ellapsed time for a process (i.e. http api call, db request).
 For this reason, this metric collects a lot of type of statistics:
  * *count* is the number of metrics the daemon received
  * *sum* is the arithmetic sum
  * *min* is the minium value